Title

 Human Rights

 LYMEC has repeatedly expressed its commitment to continue to work for a united Europe that guarantees freedom, democracy and human rights.
-LYMEC has previously emphasized the need for a shared constitution as a step towards more clarity on the topic.
+LYMEC has previously emphasised the need for a shared constitution to achieve clarity.
 LYMEC calls upon the EU to only fund projects that are compatible with the core values of the European Union; the human rights perspective should be an imperative part of future free-trade agreements, and the ECJ should have the necessary resources to speed up cases concerning the violation of human rights.

 Human Trafficking